techscribr/techscribr.github.io/_posts/adtech/2025-12-08-publisher-advertiser-ad-servers.md

 ---

-## 5. The Waterfall Decision Logic
+## 5. Waterfall Decision Logic: The Traditional Approach

 When an ad request hits the Publisher's Ad Server, it follows a strict hierarchy to decide what to show:
   1. **Guaranteed Deals:** "Is there a high-priority contract (like Tata Safari) I must fulfill?".